Regretful-Regrettable | Commonly Confused Words

 etymology

-• Regretful describes a person or emotion, while regrettable describes a situation or event.
+• Regretful usually describes a person who feels regret, while regrettable describes a situation or action that causes regret.

 © 2025 Lithium Lab Pte Ltd